Mastering Equations with Fractions on Both Sides: A complete walkthrough

 IV.
 Checking Your Solutions

 It's crucial to check your solutions by substituting the value of 'x' back into the original equation.
-If both sides are equal, your solution is correct.
+Day to day, if both sides are equal, your solution is correct.
 If not, review your steps carefully to identify any errors.

 (1/2)(8) + 3 = (1/4)(8) + 5